Citadels

 Victory and end of the game

-The game ends when a player has reached the number of built quarters fixed at the beginning of the game, in principle 8; 6 or 7 for quicker games, up to 12 or even 14 for longer games or with less players.
+The game ends when a player has reached the number of built quarters fixed at the beginning of the game, usually 8; 6 or 7 for quicker games, up to 12 or even 14 for longer games or with fewer players.

 The round currently in progress is run to its end and points are then counted.
-The warlor can't destroy a building in a completed city and thus can't postpone the end of the game.
+The warlord can't destroy a building in a completed city and therefore can't postpone the end of the game.

 Each built quarter is worth as many points as the number of gold coins needed to construct it.
 Some of the prestige quarters give extra points.